Tosh.0

 Tosh.0 (/ˈtɒʃ ˌpɔɪnt ˈoʊ/ TOSH-_-poynt-_-OH) is an American comedy television series that aired on Comedy Central from June 4, 2009, to November 24, 2020.
 The series was hosted and produced by comedian Daniel Tosh, who provided satirical commentary on online viral video clips, internet memes, social media, trending topics, society, celebrities, stereotypes, and popular culture as a whole.

-The tone was based on Tosh's deliberately offensive and controversial style of black humour, observational comedy, satire, and sarcasm.
+The tone was based on Tosh's deliberately offensive and controversial style of black comedy, observational comedy, satire, and sarcasm.
 The show at one stage reached number 1 ratings for its timeslot among men within the ages of 18–24, reaching millions of viewers at a time.

 On August 20, 2020, Comedy Central announced that season 12 would be its last, reversing a four-season renewal.

 History

 Tosh.0 was launched to a similar demographic as E!'s The Soup (and its since-canceled derivative, G4's Web Soup), and of time-filling video mashups on late-night talk shows.
-It launched at a time of the convergence of television, computers, video cameras, and Internet access—across all devices and across all walks of life.

-The show premiered on Comedy Central on June 4, 2009, starring stand-up comedy veteran Daniel Tosh.
-The first season was a surprise hit, averaging more than one million viewers per episode.
-Within 10 weeks of its premiere, Tosh.0 became the second-most-watched cable network show in its time slot among males aged 18–34, a sought-after advertising demographic.
+In December 2009, it was announced that Comedy Central had renewed the show for a full second season with 25 episodes, and the show was consistently renewed until its cancellation in 2020.